indigotech/taq-github-bot/src/data/github/tracks/track-0/steps/step-1.md

-# Task 1 - Clone this repository
+# Step 1 - Clone this repository

 You can follow these steps in order to clone this repository: